lucasdu2/viewstamped-replication-erl/scratch/second-draft-viewchange-design.md

 example, all messages related to view changes can be discarded once a view change is completed, since the protocol will already (I think) reject future messages related to a past view change.
+- For more performance, we can index these maps by replica number.

 ## Development plan
 - Write code and test in small increments.
 Once tests pass and you're reasonably